-Honestly we almost skipped Florence.
+Honestly, we almost skipped Florence.
 We’re not that into art and thought we could gain 2 days by skipping.
-We used Florence as a base to get to Tuscany, which lead us to adding two days of our itinerary dedicated to exploring the area.
+We used Florence as a base to get to Tuscany and decided to add two days of our itinerary dedicated to exploring the area.
 We were so glad we did!
 Check out how we underestimated this great city here.

 Getting There: We had a quick drive from Tuscany back to Florence.
 We decided to return the rental car as we had read the city can be confusing to drive in.
 It was a really great decision as it was easy to navigate by foot.

 Florence Hotel: We booked a room in the boutique hotel Antica Torre di Via Tornabuoni 1.
 It is a historic building and the rooms are spacious and beautifully decorated.
 It was one of our favorite hotels during our trip!
 Not only does this property knock it out of the park in setting and location, it elevates itself with the incredible breakfast and rooftop terraces.
 They offer gorgeous views of the city while you dine or enjoy your cocktail!

 We spent most of our time here just walking and taking in the beautiful sites.
 The narrow streets were filled with markets and shops.
 The main square, Piazza della Signoria, was full of activity and offered a sculpture garden as well.
 It was awesome!